jagrafft/vision/docs/whitepaper/src/whitepaper.md

 5. Summary

 ## Introduction
 Utilization of simulation-based training for healthcare providers has expanded rapidly since the early 2000's, when the first "high fidelity" patient simulator mannequins were made available by manufacturers at price points accessible to smaller programs.
-Over that time, simulation technology has diviersified considerably, lowering per-item cost while deepening the "stack" required for an appropriately-equipped laboratory.[^high-fidelity-comment] Though buy-in costs have remained high, the health education sector views simulation technology as valuable,[@Cook:2011:article] and there is growing evidence improved education outcomes are beginning to show across an increasing spectrum of psychomotor skills.[@Kennedy:2014:article][@McGaghie:2011:article][@McKinney:2013:article]
+Over that time, simulation technology has diviersified considerably, lowering per-item cost while deepening the "stack" required for an appropriately-equipped laboratory.[^high-fidelity-comment] Though buy-in costs have remained high, the health education sector views simulation technology as valuable,[@Cook:2011:article] and there is accumulating evidence of improved education outcomes from simulation training across an increasing spectrum of psychomotor skills.[@McGaghie:2011:article][@McKinney:2013:article][@Kennedy:2014:article]

-Audiovisual (AV) systems are an essential part of the technology stack for modern simulation laboratories; they are complex, expensive, specialized services which are difficult to maintain without access to an AV specialist.
+Data capture systems are an essential part of the technology stack for modern simulation laboratories; they are complex, expensive, specialized services which are difficult to maintain without access to a specialist.
 In addition to engineering challenges, the decoding, encoding, and transmission of AV data is deeply mired in a crytpic network of patent protections and proprietary technologies.[@Zimmerman:2017:online] Simulation laboratories in need of AV services have few options: select one of several commercially available products, contract for a customized system, or develop their own.
 Each option introduces significant up-front and downstream costs, and the latter two are not realistic for a majority of simulation centers.

 These items encourage vendor dependence, especially in resource limited laboratories, and increase the dfficulty of accurate decision-making by consumers.
 Vendors are not forthcoming on details related to the architecture, implementation, or performance of their service, and, if it is made available, the information is written in a marketing language that conflates and obfuscates important technical details.[^megapixel-comment] Given that AV systems are an essential debriefing tool, and that debriefing is the most important part of simulation,[@Issenberg:2005:article][@Sawyer:2016:article] difficulty matching tool to task degrades Return on Investment (ROI) for simulation laboratories and their constituents.